 Our operations are based in Malaysia, Hong Kong and Singapore.
-Part of our operations are conducted by our Hong Kong operating subsidiary, namely Banle Energy International Limited ("Banle Energy HK") and nearly all of our revenue were generated from China and Hong Kong (based on the location at which the marine fuel is delivered to the customer).
-For FY2020 and FY2021, revenue generated from services provided in ports in China and Hong Kong accounted for a total of 88.8% and 95.9%, respectively, of our total revenue; whilst revenue generated from services provided in ports in Malaysia and Singapore accounted for a total of 10.7% and 2.9%, respectively, of our total revenue.
-Although we deliver our services mainly in China and Hong Kong, nearly all our customers are international container liner operators from outside of China and Hong Kong: of our five largest customers from whom we generated 92.9% and 83.6% respectively of our total revenue for FY2020 and FY2021, three customers are Taiwanese companies, one is a German company and one is a Singaporean company.
+Part of our operations are conducted by our Hong Kong operating subsidiary, namely Banle Energy International Limited ("Banle Energy HK") and we may from time to time have customers that are based in China or Hong Kong.
 We also have a subsidiary that is established in China, namely Majestic Energy (Shenzhen) Co.
 Limited ("Majestic Energy"), which is currently dormant and does not have operations, and we do not intend to conduct any operation through Majestic Energy in the future.
 Although we have equity ownership of Banle Energy HK and Majestic Energy (which is dormant) and currently do not have or intend to have any operating subsidiary that is established in China, or any contractual arrangement to establish a variable interest entity structure with any entity in China, we may still be subject to unique risks due to uncertainty about any future actions of the Chinese government or authorities in Hong Kong in relation to business operations in China or Hong Kong, or regulatory oversight of overseas listing of companies with operations in China or Hong Kong.

-We do not maintain any office in mainland China and our directors and officers are mainly based in Malaysia and Hong Kong.
-A majority of our directors and officers (including our Chief Executive Officer and Chairman Mr. Teck Lim Chia, our director Mr. Ramasamy Logeswaran, and two of our independent director nominees Ms. Karen Yee Lynn Cheah and Mr. Koon Liang Ong) are permanent residents of Malaysia; Mr. Ulf Lothar Naujeck, our independent director nominee, is a permanent resident of Germany; and Mr. Sing Chung Raymond Chiu, our Chief Financial Officer, is a permanent resident of Hong Kong.
+We do not consider ourselves as China-based.
+We do not maintain any office in China and our directors and officers are mainly based in Malaysia and Hong Kong.
 However, a major part of our operations are based in Hong Kong, a Special Administrative Region of China.
 Although Hong Kong has its own governmental and legal system that is independent from China, it is uncertain whether in the future the Hong Kong government will implement regulations and policies of the Chinese government or adopt regulations and policies of its own that are substantially the same as those of the Chinese government.
-Moreover, given that changes in policies, regulations, rules, and the enforcement of laws of the Chinese government may be quick with little advance notice, it is also uncertain in the future whether our operations in Hong Kong will be subject to the oversight of the Chinese authorities.
+Moreover, given that changes in policies, regulations, rules, and the enforcement of laws of the Chinese government may be quick with little advance notice, it is also uncertain in the future whether a company that is based in Hong Kong will be considered as based in China by the Chinese authorities.